 Our rebuilding efforts were working.
 In recent years, Gulf-wide red snapper catch levels have been higher than ever, topping 14 million pounds in 2015—an example of unprecedented success in restoring the health and economic vitality of U.S. fisheries and a testament to the effectiveness of our fishery management law.

 How did we get here?
 The rule is meant to solve the problem of ever-shortening recreational seasons, caused by dramatically increasing catch in state waters and inherent management challenges when rebuilding a fishery.
-The 2017 season was initially announced as just 3 days in federal waters, a situation that no one liked.
+The 2017 season was initially announced as just three days in federal waters, a situation that no one liked.
 But it’s what our science-based management system recommended to keep the stock and fishing communities, healthy.
 And while this deal tries to address the issues with state water catch by bringing the state seasons more in line with the federal season, the number of days that fishing will be open is just not sustainable at all.
 This may be a popular quick fix but utterly fails to safeguard the hard-earned gains for red snapper.

 When you’re in a hole, the first thing you do is stop digging.
 This new red snapper rule puts us a few more feet under.